Sea Festival and Events Committee Minutes 27-6-2025

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 2nd June at 6.30pm.
+The agenda for the Sandgate Parish Council Environment Committee meeting, to held on 14th July 2025 at 6.30pm.

 Most of our meetings will be broadcast live on our Facebook page.
 Recordings of the meetings will be left on Facebook for a few months after the meeting so they can be watched back later.
 Comments left on Facebook broadcasts during the meeting are not be monitored and are not a way of feeding back to the Council.